 Wording Questions To Your Animal

-How you word questions to your animal can be easy if you begin with what you truly want to know.
-Then form the question as specifically as possible, I have given some examples below.
-My intention is to show two different ways to word questions each producing different answers.
+The basic rule is to be as specific as possible in wording questions to your animal.
+You will receive the most information if you ask what you truly want to know.
+Then form the question as specifically as possible.
+My intention is to show two different ways to word your questions, each producing different answers.

 Most humans are taught to ask general questions, so as not to pry into another’s life.
 As an example most people say Hi, how are you, which is really considered a greeting.
-Most people do not expect or want to know how the person is.
-When you are talking with a friend you might ask How are things going in your life?
-Or what’s new?
+Most people do not expect or want to know how the person actually is.
+When you are talking with a friend you might ask How are things in your life?
+Or what’s new in your life?
 The latter questions will produce more detailed answers than the greeting question.

 Lost Animal Updates are handled differently.
-I have a certain number of questions I ask each lost animal and after that the time remaining I will ask your additional questions in the order listed.
+I have a certain number of questions I ask each lost animal and then the time remaining I will ask your additional questions in the order listed.

 Generally Worded Examples